Western Michigan University

 Kalamazoo MI 49008-5338 USA

-Students whose last names begin with A through M should see Dr. Carlos Pimentel: Next office held will be held in spring.
+Students whose last names begin with A through M should see Dr. Carlos Pimentel: Next office held will be held the fall.

-Students whose last names begin with N through Z should see Dr. Rika Saito: Next office hours will be held in spring.
+Students whose last names begin with N through Z should see Dr. Rika Saito: Next office hours will be held in the fall.

 - Ph.D., Japanese Studies, University of Pennsylvania, 2005